lue-bird/elm-review-missing-record-field-lens/README.md

 The motivations for using this are similar to [`NoMissingRecordFieldLens`](#NoMissingRecordFieldLens), this time trying to cut down on situations where you're only interested in values of one variant.

-For any variant `type`, you can call `YourVariantType.Variant.oneOfThree`.
+For any variant `type`, you can call `YourVariantType.On.oneOfThree`.
 If this prism hasn't already been created, it will automatically be generated.

 ### try without installing